-Nabilan Baseline Study, Summary, page 22 https://asiafoundation.org/wp-content/ uploads/2016/05/Nabilan-summary-report-03-06-2016.pdfEstudu Liña- baze Nabilan, Sumáriu, pájina 22. https://asiafoundation.org/wp-content/uploads/2016/05/Nabilan-summary- report-03-06-2016.pdf the smaller cases?
-Because of this, in the smaller cases the local authorities cooperate with the lia na'in to resolve matters inside the village.
-Chefe do Suco Ostico, Baucau.
+^{26.} Nabilan Baseline Study, Summary, page 22.
+The Asia Foundation.
+2016.
+Page 22. https://asiafoundation.org/wp-content/uploads/2016/05/Nabilan-summary-report-03-06-2016.pdf

-Whenever there are cases of violence against women, I always seek a solution based on Law 9/2016 on sucos, and the chefe suco's responsibility to reduce cases in the suco is important.
+Whenever there are cases of violence against women, I always seek a solution based on Law 9/2016 on Sucos, and the Shefe Suco's responsibility to reduce cases in the Suco is important.
 I always try to resolve cases, but some of these are crimes and we must take them to the legal process so that victims can get justice.
 In less serious cases, we can resolve these according to cultural practices.
 For domestic violence we always try mediation to bring the two parties together and all their family members to participate ...When less serious problems occur, the village local authorities resolve in the village because we cannot only look to the law, we must also look to culture which is part of our village life.
 If we take smaller problems to the courts, how will they resolve them, when sometimes they cannot yet resolve the larger cases.
 What would happen to the smaller cases?
-Because of this, in the smaller cases the local authorities cooperate with the lia na'in (customary leader) to resolve inside the village.
-Chefe Suco Ostiku, Baucau.
+Because of this, in the smaller cases the local authorities cooperate with the Lia Na'in to resolve inside the village.
+Chefe Suco Ostico, Baucau.